 Run an activity to completion, waiting until it is complete before continuing with the scenario script.
 It is effectively the same as

 start driver=<activity type> ... alias=<alias> await <alias>

 Pause the scenario script for this many milliseconds.
+This doesn't affect any running activities directly.
 This is useful for controlling workload run duration, etc.

 script <script file>

 Add the contents of the named file to the scenario script buffer.